iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### Presentation rule schema requirements

-A new `requiredSchemas` attribute was added to [Rule]($presentation-common) and [SubCondition]($presentation-common) definitions.
+A new `requiredSchemas` attribute was added to [Ruleset]($presentation-common), [Rule]($presentation-common) and [SubCondition]($presentation-common) definitions.
 The attribute allows specifying ECSchema requirements for rules and avoid using them when requirements are not met.
 See the [schema requirements page](../learning/presentation/SchemaRequirements.md) for more details.

 ## Promoted APIs